You can re-register a birth if

 To apply for re-registration, please see the gov.uk website and download the appropriate form.

-You should then complete the form and send it in to us (rather than the General Register Office as is stated on some of the advice) together with any original documents required such as child’s existing birth certificate and (where applicable) marriage certificate (and, if in a foreign language, also a translation).
+You should then complete the form and send it to us (rather than the General Register Office as is stated on some of the advice) together with any original documents required such as child’s existing birth certificate and (where applicable) marriage certificate (and, if in a foreign language, also a translation).

 Once we receive your application we will book an appointment for you.
 In some cases it involves statutory declarations, foreign marriages or court orders we will have to refer to the General Register Office for approval which could take up to 6 weeks before an appointment can be made.